-Gunmen attacked four vehicles carrying NATO supplies for Afghanistan in Pakistan's troubled northwest on Tuesday, killing two people, officials said.
+Gunmen attacked three container trucks carrying NATO supplies en route to Afghanistan in Pakistan's troubled northwest on Monday, killing two people, officials said.

-The vehicles came under fire in the Jamrud area of Khyber, one of seven districts that make up Pakistan's semi-autonomous tribal belt, as they were on their way to Afghanistan.
+The trucks came under fire in the Wazir Dhand area of Khyber, one of seven districts that make up Pakistan's semi-autonomous tribal belt, as they were on their way to Afghanistan.

 Pakistan is a major transit supply route for the NATO mission in landlocked Afghanistan.

-"The four containers were on their way to Afghanistan when four gunmen riding two motorbikes opened fire at them in Jamrud, killing two helpers and wounding one driver and one helper," a senior local administration official, Jehangir Azam Wazir, told AFP.
+"The three container trucks were on their way to Afghanistan when seven to eight gunmen opened fire at them in Wazir Dhand area, killing two drivers and wounding two others," a senior local administration official, Ali Sher, told AFP.

-Another local administration official confirmed the incident and said the attackers had fled.
+Another local administration official also confirmed the incident and said the attackers had fled.

-No group has admitted responsibility but the Taliban have in the past claimed such attacks to disrupt supplies for the US-led international troops fighting in Afghanistan.
+No group has admitted responsibility but the Taliban have in the past claimed such attacks.